mokkabonna/vue-vuelidate-jsonschema/README.md

 - [x] document and test mounting procedure (multiple schemas in one vm)
 - [ ] better validation params for array items validation (when not object)
 - [ ] document exactly what validators are used for any json schema validation property
+- [ ] pass title, description etc to the validator as params (possibly whole property schema)

 PRs are welcome.